When I was twenty-two, I joined this massive religious organization.

 Going public holds you accountable to your new perspective; but it’s the process of recording and seeing connections that changes your perspective in the first place.

-Maybe it’s in the gap that we learn to follow our niggling intuitions (whether we’ll ever truly understand them or not)…?
+Maybe it’s in the gap that you learn to follow your niggling intuitions (whether you’ll ever truly understand them or not)…?

 Tomorrow: how my addiction experience came full circle, and why that didn’t matter.